IzN432/gossip/README.md

 # Gossip

 Gossip is my submission (Isaac Ng Jun Jie) for CVWO winter assignment AY23/24.
 It is hosted on AWS available at http://izngossip.ddns.net.
 It supports mobile.
+(This has since been taken down)
 <br /><br />
 If dynamic DNS is blocked, can use this IP address instead http://ec2-54-169-38-181.ap-southeast-1.compute.amazonaws.com